-I REALLY love these.
-I am generally a shower person since I am constantly running in 500 directions.
+Generally, I am a shower person since I am always running in 500 directions.
 I honestly can’t remember the last time I took a nice, long bath.
-These make the quick shower experience a little more “spa” like.
+These make the quick shower experience a little more like a “spa.”
 Check out how easy these are to make.

 Below are the ingredients you will need for a shower bomb.
-I am including a few affiliate links so you can see exactly what I used.
+I include a few affiliate links so you can see what I used.

 How to Make a Shower Bomb